 I would love to get the bus to wherever I want to go, and I’m more than happy to pay for it – but it has to exist first!
 The bus services here are hopeless, every hour on a Saturday, not at all on evenings or Sunday.
 Oh, and only one route.
 Too bad if you want to go anywhere other than Southland.
 Free transport will only benefit those who have a good choice already.

 — Gillian Scott (Aspendale Gardens), The Age, 12 March 2006

 Economists acknowledge the existence of these non-financial barriers when they say that public transport has a low ‘price elasticity of demand’.
 What this means is that, all other things being equal, a 10 per cent drop in price causes less than a 10 per cent increase in patronage.
-Thus Adelaide, despite having Australia’s cheapest public transport fares, also had Australia’s most steeply declining public transport patronage through the 1990s, and today has a low (albeit stable) modal share by capital-city standards.
+Thus Adelaide, despite long having Australia’s cheapest public transport fares, also had Australia’s most steeply declining public transport patronage through the 1990s, and today has a low (albeit stable) modal share by capital-city standards.